 You will be given a dosage of the drug and the goal will be to find the amount that stops the withdrawal symptoms.
 Rehabs aim to end them within the initial four to six hours.
 You will receive your medication at the same time each day to keep the amount in your system steady.
 You may only receive buprenorphine during the detoxification stage, but some treatment programs have patients continue to use it long-term as part of medication-assisted treatment.
 Buprenorphine is a “long-lasting agent,” which means patients who take it for a long period may not need to take it every single day.

 Methadone has a long history as the drug of choice in heroin addiction treatment, and that’s for good reason.
 Methadone has a history of success that is thoroughly backed up by scientific research.
 However, treatment centers have begun using buprenorphine more commonly for a few reasons.

 Firstly, some patients choose to abuse methadone and that can lead to overdose.
 However, the ceiling effect reduces the chances of a patient increasing their dosage too high, making chance of an overdose extremely low.

 Secondly, methadone can only be dispensed at a licensed clinic.
 Buprenorphine can actually be prescribed by certain doctors.
-According to the National Institute on Drug Abuse, it is “the first medication eligible to be prescribed by certified physicians through the Drug Addiction Treatment Act.”
+It is the first medication eligible to be prescribed by certified physicians through the Drug Addiction Treatment Act.
 That means patients who will continue to use it long-term needn’t go to a clinic daily and that is much easier for you to manage.